haleywm/WebbedSite/README.md

     - Maybe try to make tetris again, or my very own take on a minesweeper clone
     - See if I find creativity to do more
 - Add a "links" section with my own little 88x31 sticker, and links to some handy resources or websites that I love.
-- Clean up the "About Me" section in case it's too embarrassing to show to cis people I know

 Rambles I want to make: